mattpolzin/OpenAPIKit/documentation/validation.md

 #### The `Validation` Type

 The `Validation` type defines a validation.
 Each validation is specialized on one particular type that it applies to.
-For example, the `.pathsContainsOperations` validation applies to `OpenAPI.PathItem`.
+For example, the `.pathsContainOperations` validation applies to `OpenAPI.PathItem`.
 When the Validator is validating an OpenAPI Document it will run the validation any time that type is encountered anywhere in the Document.

 You create a new validation by specifying a check to perform on values and optionally a predicate that needs to return `true` for any value the check should be performed on.
 If you don't specify a predicate, the check is run for all values of the type the `Validation` is specialized for.